chanzuckerberg/s3mi/README.md

     will persist, but will not be mounted.
-To remount on the original instance, or on another instance if the original instance has been terminated, just rerun the same command you used to create the array on the new instance.
-You may omit `N` and `volume-size` this time,
+To remount on the original instance, or on another instance if the original instance has been terminated, just rerun the same command you used to create the array in the first place.

       `s3mi raid my_raid`